my best - John

 - Garbage: I need to mention it now after suggesting you bring all the junk food.
 Your little boat will quickly become overrun with trash, bring bags, the outside islands have no garbage service.
 Think about all that convenience food packaging material I just told you to bring.
 Some of the packaging may be left at home.
 Prepare things in advance and freeze meals ready to go as they thaw (2-4 days in ice chest)

 - Under boat equipment, the list is very subjective so lets just list a few must haves.
 PFD's all around and all coastie required equipment (whistle, type 4, fire ext., registration, lights, etc) Plus I think you need a minimum of two anchors and extra rode, extra fuel if your tank is small.
 Your boat should have a range of 75 miles.
 The rule is 1/3 outbound, 1/3 to get back, 1/3 for reserve.
 It could be 25 miles between fuel stops, so a 75 mile range gives a good cushion.
 Many boaters simply tie 5 gallon jugs on deck.
 If your boat is open and it really rains hard, bring a tarp and ropes to lash it down.
 You may sleep on shore so a tent is needed.
 You need a hand bilge pump and a bucket, or just a bucket. (even if you have an electric one, you still need a hand pump or bucket) You will probably find a rag and sponge handy too.

-- Bring a GPS, You can get by without one ,but they are fun to play with, and really are useful when your are lost.
+- Bring a GPS, You can get by without one, but they are fun to play with, and really are useful when you are lost.
 Some phones have apps available.
-Bring your cell phone (they work good almost everywhere) Bring the map or chart nailed on the wall or better yet go buy a real navigation chart with depths and rocks all located.
+Bring your cell phone (they work good almost everywhere) Bring the map or chart nailed on the wall or better yet go buy a real navigation chart (I use NOAA chart number 18421) with depths and rocks all located.
 Bring a compass (hand held is OK) Bring a vhf marine radio (you can buy a portable battery one for about $100.